JeanmarieJackman/lrthw/doc/README.md

 > There is a quick explanation about what error messages are and how to use them.

+> We could use simple text-matching to check the answer is correct at this stage.

 4. Study Drills

 a.
 Make your script print another line.
 b.
 Make your script print only one of the lines.
 c.
 Put a # character at the beginning of the line.
 What did it do?
 Try to find out what this character does.

+> We'd need some sort of auto-evaluator for this stuff, if we wanted to auto-check it.

 5. Common questions